agrc/gis.utah.gov/about/contributing/index.md

 #### GitHub

 You will need a GitHub account to participate, so [create a free GitHub account](https://github.com/join) if you do not already have one.
-Navigate to the [agrc organization](https://github.com/agrc/) on GitHub and find the [website source code](https://github.com/agrc/agrc.github.io).
+Navigate to the [agrc organization](https://github.com/agrc/) on GitHub and find the [website source code]({{ site.github.repository_url }}).
 [Fork](https://help.github.com/articles/github-glossary/#fork) the [repository](https://help.github.com/articles/github-glossary/#repository) to create a personal copy of gis.utah.gov website in the GitHub cloud.

 #### Creating and Naming New Content

 The gis.utah.gov website is generated using [Jekyll](http://jekyllrb.com/).
 Jekyll is a tool that aids in the creation of the websites content as well as the look and feel.
 Jekyll dictates how the website directory structure is organized.

-New `Posts` should be placed in the [`_posts`](https://github.com/agrc/agrc.github.io/tree/master/_posts) folder of your fork (*https://github.com/YOUR USER NAME/agrc.github.io/tree/master/_posts*).
+New `Posts` should be placed in the [`_posts`]({{ site.github.repository_url }}/tree/master/_posts) folder of your fork (*https://github.com/YOUR USER NAME/{{ site.github.repository_name }}/tree/master/_posts*).
 This can be accomplished by first navigating to the `_posts` folder and clicking the `New File` button.
 Copy and paste the content generated in the `File Path` input that the templater created.

 `Posts` can go anywhere in the website structure.
 To achieve the extensionless urls, an `index.md` or `index.html` file is created inside of a folder.
 The folder name will be the url to the content. eg: `gis.utah.gov/folder-name`.
-Folders can be nested within folders as can be seen in the [existing structure](https://github.com/agrc/agrc.github.io/tree/master/data).
+Folders can be nested within folders as can be seen in the [existing structure]({{ site.github.repository_url }}/tree/master/data).
 The templater will take care of the naming, therefore clicking the `New File` button and pasting the content generated in the `File Path` input should give the desired result.

 By default, the templater has given the new file a `.md` markdown extension.